blakeyoung81/blakesthoughts/src/content/blog/philosophy.md

 ---
 title: "Exploring Philosophy"
 description: "A sample post about Philosophy."
-pubDate: 2025-06-18
+pubDate: "2023-10-27"
 tags: ["Philosophy"]
 ---

-# Thoughts on Philosophy

-This is a placeholder post to explore the concept of Philosophy.
-More content will be coming soon.
+This is a sample blog post about philosophy.
+Content will be added here later.